Clients can be hesitant to try new things. But it’s your agency’s job to lead them to the right marketing solution for

-If you run or work at an agency that has recently started offering PPC services, or you’re looking to expand your client base in this area, this article is for you – I’ll share some of our best strategies for winning new PPC business.
+Whether your agency has only recently started offering PPC services or you’re looking to expand your client base in this area, this article is for you–I’ll share some of our best strategies for selling Google Ads and winning new PPC business.

-Unless you have a dedicated sales team or you are a sales person at heart and just love to prospect for lead, I’d imagine that just making first contact with a prospect is a big hurdle for most.
-If you do have a sales team, or the time, I recommend a strong follow-up process to all inbound leads.
+Unless you have a dedicated sales team or you are a salesperson at heart and just love to prospect for leads, I’d imagine that just making first contact with a prospect is a big hurdle for most.
+If you do have a sales team or the time, I recommend a strong follow-up process for all inbound leads.

 If you don’t–it’s all about taking advantage of opportunities you might not realize are opportunities.

-This includes current clients who are not using PPC.
+This includes current clients who are not using Google Ads.
 If you already know their business model and budget you should have a strong sense of whether PPC will be a good fit for them, what PPC strategies will apply, and what will be the best ad platform for them.

 Fold PPC into ALL of your new business opportunities and marketing material.
 Don’t talk about marketing channels like organic search or email marketing without considering how paid search marketing complements these channels.